 Carolyn is a Brooklyn-based writer, author and editorial strategist.
 She’s the co-author of Wired to Create: Unravelling the Mysteries of the Creative Mind (Penguin) and the creator of the popular Creative Types personality test.

 Her first book, Wired to Create, was published in 10 foreign languages and earned critical praise from publications including The New York Times, who called it a "satisfying overview of creativity research that is likely to provide nuggets of wisdom to even the most seasoned creative spirit."

-Carolyn is a freelance writer and author based in Brooklyn.
-Her writing has appeared in Scientific American, Tricycle: The Buddhist Review, TIME, Harvard Business Review, The New Republic, Quartz, Outside Magazine, Yoga Journal and The Huffington Post, where she worked for six years as a senior writer covering health and science.
-She has discussed her work at live events including TEDx, Talks@Google, Harvard Public Health Forum and Consciousness Hacking NYC, as well as on MSNBC, The TODAY Show, The History Channel and NPR.
+Carolyn spent the first decade of her career covering psychology, health and spirituality for publications like Scientific American, TIME, Harvard Business Review, The New Republic, Quartz and The Huffington Post, where she worked for six years as a Senior Writer.
+She’s discussed her work at TEDx, Talks@Google, Harvard Public Health Forum, Yale and Consciousness Hacking NYC, as well as on MSNBC and The TODAY Show.